As a carnivore eater, I've wanted to try organ meat (particularly tripe) because of its rich nutritional profile.

 Let's dive into it.

-- Tripe is a healthy organ meat sourced from four different stomachs of farm animals (cow, goat & sheep).
+- Tripe is a healthy organ meat sourced from three different stomachs of farm animals (cow, goat & sheep).

 - Tripe has diverse nutrients, including proteins, fat, and zinc.